New Rule for Garnishment of Federal Benefits Payments Begins May 1

 The rule requires financial institutions that receive such a garnishment to determine the sum of Federal benefit payments deposited within a two month period, and ensure that the account holder has access to an amount equal to that sum up to the current balance of the account, whichever is lower.
 This interim final rule is effective May 1, 2011.

-For more information, see Garnishment of Accounts Containing Federal Benefit Payments which outlines the interim final rule, or contact Randall J. Groendyk.
+For more information, read the full interim final rule or contact Randall J. Groendyk.